Photo by Unknown (prototype asset)

 Peak season crowds:

-• August: The second most crowded, similar to July
+• August: The second-most crowded month, similar to July.

-• June: The finest dry season month for the balance of weather, crowds, and pricing — the extraordinary dry season established (typically from mid-May), the extraordinary Australian school holidays not yet at peak, and the extraordinary June hotel rates 20–30% below July
+• June: The best balance of weather, crowds, and price — the dry season is established by mid-May, Australian school holidays haven’t yet peaked, and hotel rates run 20–30% below July.

 May and September — The Sweet Spots

-May: The transition into dry season — the extraordinary green rice terraces at their most lush (the extraordinary post-wet-season growth), the extraordinary wildflowers along the extraordinary Bali Aga village paths, the extraordinary lower crowd density, and the extraordinary hotel prices (the finest value of any dry season month — 30–40% below July peak).
+May: The transition into dry season — rice terraces are at their lushest after the wet-season growth, wildflowers line the Bali Aga village paths, crowds are thinner, and hotel prices offer the best value of the dry season, typically 30–40% below the July peak.

 The Wet Season (October–April)